Configure your Entri account

 header: The authorization JWT.
 You can Fetch your JWT using your Client Secret set in the configure section of the Entri Dashboard.applicationId

-can be found in the configure section of the Entri Dashboard.domain
+can be found in the configure section of the Entri Dashboard.- Include the

-may contain a subdomain such as **www.**domain.com or site.domain.com if you want to add an SSL for a subdomain, or use a root domain.curl
+may contain a subdomain such as **www.**domain.com or site.domain.com if you want to add an SSL for a subdomain, or use a root domain. - When using a root domain, this feature will create 2 new A records with Entri’s IPs on the root domain’s dns configuration and will use Entri as proxy to encrypt and forward the traffic to your application.

 :